pxscene/pxscene/examples/px-reference/bodymovin/README1ST.md

 # Bodymovin pxscene support

-Support for the "playback" of Adobe After Effects designed animated scenes in `pxscene` is porvided by Bodymovin.
+Support for the "playback" of Adobe After Effects designed animated scenes in `pxscene` is provided by Bodymovin.
 <br/>

 Bodymovin is a Open Source plugin for Adobe After Effects, combined with